xinqianx/CourseProject/README.md

 People who want to know high levels of a given url without reading through all the text

 ## Installation requirement
+The `requirements.txt` file should list all Python libraries and they will be installed using:
+`pip install -r requirements.txt`

 ## Category Development
 We obtain category in two ways: build category inventory in database and update category by users.
 First, we generate